 Teacher Loan Forgiveness Programs

 Full-time teachers who have taught at least five consecutive academic years, may be eligible for student loan forgiveness of as much as $17,500 through the Teacher Loan Forgiveness Program.
-The program requires that you teach in certain elementary or secondary schools or educational service agencies serving low-income families.
+The program requires that you teach in certain elementary or secondary schools or educational service agencies serving low-income families, with at least five years of teaching experience under your belt.
 It restricts the types of federal loans eligible for forgiveness to specific Direct Loans (excludes Direct PLUS and Direct Consolidation loans) and FFELs (excludes Federal PLUS and Federal Consolidation loans).
 Loan forgiveness amounts vary depending on the circumstances, but to receive the maximum $17,500 amount, you must be a highly qualified full-time math, science or special education teacher and meet certain other requirements.

 - You had an outstanding balance on a Direct Loan or FFEL as of Oct.
 1, 1998